ClaireMcA/final-year-portfolio/content/projects/hike-poster/index.md

 ---

 ## Design Brief
-I was asked to create a poster using illustrator, based on a topic of my choise.
+I was asked to create a poster using illustrator, based on a topic of my choice.
 The poster I created uses all custom icons that I created.